 In the late game a fleet of Battleships and Destroyers to escort your Titans is a viable choice (placing more than 1 titan in a fleet with different Aura effects can work well too).
 Battleships can be outfitted with Neutron Launchers (long range with good armor and hull damage) and Kinetic Artillery (long range with excellent shield and hull damage) and should also have Artillery Battle Computers installed for increased range as well.
 Destroyers can be loaded out with point defense to take care of incoming Corvettes and Missiles.

-Stellaris How To Get Titan Ships
+How To Get Titan Ships In Stellaris

 Upkeep costs for the Titan are steep.
 A Titan with a Perdition Beam, 6 Kinetic Batteries, 6 Large Nanocomposite Armor, 6 Large Shields, 3 Auxiliary Fire Control Computers, Antimatter Reactor, Psi Jump Drive, Dark Matter Thrusters, Tachyon Sensors, Precognitive Artillery Interface Battle Computer, and Targeting Grid Defensive Aura ability costs 21.95 energy credits and 4.66 alloys per month in maintenance costs.